 Rustic oak is probably one of the most popular choices when it comes to flooring.
 Suitable for both country cottages and modern townhouses, oak in its natural form is one of the most versatile flooring options.
 When it comes to styling a room with oak, think worn leather Chesterfields and open fires, country style dining chairs and rustic benches.
 Feature floral and tartan fabrics for added homely appeal.

-Discover more ideas for styling your home at our Inspiration hub and keep an eye out for our next Expert Ideas feature.
+Discover more ideas for styling your home at our Inspiration hub and keep an eye out for our next Style Ideas feature.